hadichahine/VideoStoreKata/README.md

 # VideoStoreKata
-What I've done with the VideoStoreKata. ** TESTS AND PRODUCTION CODE CLEARLY NEEDS MORE REFACTORING (but am committing anyway) **
+What I've done with the VideoStoreKata. ** TESTS AND PRODUCTION CODE CLEARLY NEED MORE REFACTORING (but am committing anyway) **